cacophony-wj/servitium/README.md

 Save and reload the game.
 Wait for the messages.

+**SPECIAL INSTRUCTIONS FOR SERVITIUM MALE:** See below.

 Open the MCM again and find the _MCM Recorder_ entry.
 Click the option that says **"READ README THEN RUN ME FIRST."** Click OK.
 Close the menu.
 Click Run Recording.
 Wait until you receive a message that the playback has completed.

-The @Unpause cuts of MCM recordings from a user who actually enjoys _SexLab_.
-I recommend these if the primary settings aren't to your liking.
-There are EASY and HARD variants and they are probably balanced more for the Lola mod. **ONLY CHOOSE ONE** of these recordings, "RUN ME FIRST," "Unpause Easy" or "Unpause Hard."
-If you run more than one you will need to start over.

 Save and reload your game.
 Wait for the messages.

 Open the MCM again and find the _MCM Recorder_ entry.
 Click the option that says **"RUN ME SECOND."** Click OK.
 Close the menu.
 Click Run Recording.
 Wait until you receive a message that the playback has completed.

+Save and reload your game.
+Wait for the messages.

+The @Unpause cuts of MCM recordings from a user who actually enjoys _SexLab_.
+I recommend these if the primary settings aren't to your liking.
+There are EASY and HARD variants and they are probably balanced more for the Lola mod. **ONLY CHOOSE ONE** of these recordings **IF YOU DESIRE THEM**, "Unpause Easy" or "Unpause Hard."
+If you run more than one you will need to start over.

+Save and reload your game.
+Wait for the messages.

+Finally, as the Ultimate Option to be forced into servitude from the beginning of the game, you can run "i_unpause-Start-Run_Last." **This is a punishing option** so do not select it unless you want a difficult, potentially unrewarding game (at least at the beginning.)
+It functions best with the "Unpause Hard" cut from the previous step.

+Save and reload your game.
+Wait for the messages.

 The final step is to run the optional _FUTANARI_ MCM recording if you desire such content.
 This option gives every female in the game a 10% chance for futanari "enhancement."
 It does not affect the player.
 To give yourself the same "enhancement," check the Player/NPC Settings in the _Schlongs of Skyrim MCM._

 Good luck and may your game-breaking bugs be few in number.

+**SPECIAL INSTRUCTIONS FOR SERVITIUM MALE:** The Unpause recordings are removed because they are no longer appropriate as most of the female submissive content has been removed.
+So has the Futa recording.

+However, there is an additional step to enable the male dominant mod "Paradise Halls."
+You need to open the _MCM_ and select the "Paradise Halls Reborn" menu.
+Just click the option on the right that reads (Paradise Halls) "STOPPED."
+Close all menus and wait for all messages to stop, then save and reload your game.
+I believe the default options for this series of mods are probably fine, but you may wish to go back in and set the "Whistle" key to whistle for your -- uh -- followers.

 ## FINAL NOTES